The NEW SAC Certification Program will begin January 1, 2020. To learn more, click here.

 There are three requirements for maintaining clinical certification with SAC.
 If you are a certified member, you must:

 - Accumulate 45 Continuing Education Equivalents (CEEs) in each 3-year certification cycle.*

-- Complete and submit the Declaration of Clinical Certification Maintenance (available in autumn 2016) form at the end of your 3-year cycle (new as of 2016).
+- Declare your clinical certification maintenance at the end of your 3-year cycle (new as of 2016).

 *Your 3-year cycle begins the January after you received your certificate of clinical certification.

-We have created a downloadable CEE Tracking Form, available as a fillable PDF, to help members keep track of their continuing education activities.
+We have created a downloadable CEE Tracking Form to help members keep track of their continuing education activities.